-O&M costs for deployed ITD/PRISM projects include \$22,500.00 for a Support and Maintenance Service Plan for our Smart Roadside Automated Electronic Screening System that was purchased with funds from Rhode Island's 2008 CVISN Grant.
+O&M costs for deployed ITD/PRISM projects include \$27,500 for a Support and Maintenance Service Plan for our Smart Roadside Automated Electronic Screening System that was purchased with funds from Rhode Island's 2008 CVISN Grant.
+5/26/2022: The cost of the Maintenance Service Plan was increased to \$27,500 to reflect the recent increase in price.
+This section was reduced by \$500 from the original 2022 CVSP submitted because there is no longer a fee for the maintenance contract on the units copy machine.

-The maintenance contract including supplies of the copy machine is approximately \$3000 per year.
-This copy machine is used 100% for MCSAP related activities.